PyPI Package Publishing Guide

 Publish to PyPI,CI, andCheckout Install Checksucceeded on GitHub Actions. - [ ] Confirm postflight created or updated the GitHub Release and wrote

-release/acceptance/<tag>-receipt.md. - [ ] Verify installation:
+tooling/release/acceptance/<tag>-receipt.md. - [ ] Verify installation:

-pipx install research-skills-installer && rsk --help
+pipx install qiongli && rsk --help

 6) Frequently Asked Questions (FAQ)